 This being a race report based as far as possible on facts, I apologise that from here we’re going to have to engage in some speculation.
 My ability to relay facts to you relies upon my conscious mind having a memory of them.
 This was shortly no longer to be the case.

 The last thing I remember, I was hiking up a steep, rocky hill, for the 36th time, from which the trail starts to meander down and eventually back to the start of the upper loop.
 By now it was really getting dark and I needed to switch on my headlamp, so I did.
 Immediately, I started struggling to keep the images of the rocks on the path in my consciousness.
-Images of other shapes, face, animals, people were shifting across in front of me.
+Images of other shapes, faces, animals, people were shifting across in front of me.
 I tried to push them away but I could not.
 And I’m not really sure what happened after that.
 I am pretty sure I remember starting to run around the loop, which trends downwards from this point.
 But at some point, before I finished the upper loop and started to take the trail back to the finish line, it appears that I fell asleep while moving.

 Here’s what I experienced.
 I found myself walking on trails through old abandoned Chinese villages in Hong Kong.
 I’m not sure I could exactly see the buildings, but I could see where they’d been.
 The trail was marked in the same way as Big’s but I did not recognise it or where it was going.
 I felt that there were people around me but I couldn’t see them.
 I didn’t think I was supposed to be going anywhere in particular, but I was exploring the paths.
 However, it was wet and cold, and I was only wearing my thin jacket, so I thought I should get down from the path to the city.
 Trouble was, I couldn’t see how these trails linked up with those that I would expect to take me back to the city streets.
 It was all a bit of a conundrum.
 Somewhere, deep in my mind, a thought occurred to me: “I think you’re supposed to be finishing this trail within an hour.”
 Given that I was moving very slowly, that did not seem likely.
 I felt like I was playing a game, and the phone had rung while we were playing, so we’d agreed to suspend it while we took the call.
 Only trouble was, the call was coming from inside my own head.
 I figured that we’d sort it out somehow.
 I kept wandering, and I seemed to stay on the path that I was on.
 At some point I came across signs and yellow tape that I recalled seeing on the Big’s Backyard Trail in Tennessee.
 I wasn’t sure what to make of that.